nanoporetech/ont-open-datasets/content/blog/gm24385_snp/index.md

     samtools index chr20.bam

-As an additional step we will filter the `chr20.bam` file to leave only primary alignments, removing secondard and supplementary alignments.
-This is necessary as otherwise DeepVariant, which we will use later, will process these additional alignments.
+As an additional step we will filter the `chr20.bam` file to leave only primary alignments, removing secondary and supplementary alignments.
+This is necessary as DeepVariant, which we will use later, will otherwise process these additional alignments.

     samtools view chr20.bam -F 2308 -@ 64 -b > chr20.primary.bam